 The Discovery Insights framework is another personality model that builds on the underlying Jungian dichotomies.
-The model categorizes personalities based on what it calls “color energies”, each of which aligns to the traits of specific dichotomies.
+The model categorizes personalities based on what it calls “color energies”.
+Each of these color energies aligns to the traits of specific dichotomies.

-The Discovery Insights model is popular in the UK, particularly for teams looking to improve emotional intelligence and the way individuals work work together.
+The Discovery Insights model is popular in the UK.
+It’s particularly used by teams looking to improve emotional intelligence and the way individuals work together.